 In some cases when we make a voluntary disclosure, we may choose to skip or delay notification if we have a good faith belief that it is reasonably necessary to protect the rights, property or safety of people.

-We also try to publicly post copies of the Takedown Notices (with personal data redacted) to sites such as MozWiki and Lumen Database (formerly known as the Chilling Effects project).
+Users are notified if we receive a Takedown Notice related to their submission on a Mozilla service.
+We also try to publicly post copies of the Takedown Notices (with personal data redacted) to sites such as MozWiki and Lumen Database (formerly known as the Chilling Effects project)

+This section of our report covers situations that don’t fit into our reporting categories.
 For example, to the extent we are legally permitted, we may include voluntary disclosures as well as legal and policy activities that we engaged in during the reporting period to further government transparency.

 An order issued by a judge or magistrate compelling a company to engage or refrain from certain action.